ZackMurry/bigdatax-linux/README.md

 - KVM: Kernel-based Virtual Machine (KVM) is supported, meaning that the Linux kernel functions as a hypervisor, managing the guest OS.
 Limitation: the host OS must be Linux-based.
 - Verdict: KVM would be best with an Ubuntu host OS because it offers the best performance benefits using a technique that is compatible with the setup.

-3. In storage devices when configuring the VM, there are multiple types of storage controllers: explain the difference between the IDE, SATA, and NVMe controller.
+#### 3. In storage devices when configuring the VM, there are multiple types of storage controllers: explain the difference between the IDE, SATA, and NVMe controller.
 Give an example for each type of storage controller of a scenario where you may want to use this type of controller.

-- IDE:
+- IDE: Integrated Drive Electronics is a dated standard for managing storage devices with relatively slow performance and transfer rates of up to 133 MB/s.
+It handles data transfers using a parallel interface.
+You may want to use an IDE controller for its compatibility with older systems and software.
+- SATA: Serial Advanced Technology Attachment is a more modern standard that uses a serial interface to connect with storage devices.
+This could be a good option when high transfer speeds are not the most critical priority, and when a balance of speed and compaibility is necessary.
+- NVMe: Non-Volatile Memory Express is a standard meant solely for SSDs using the PCI express bus on the motherboard.
+It offers significantly higher performance than SATA.
+A potential use case would be an application that requires many high-speed storage calls, like a database server for web applications.

+#### 4. In the network configuration of the VM, there are multiple types of network adapters: explain the difference between NAT, Bridged Adapter, Internal Network, and Host-only Network.
+Give an example for each type of network of a scenario where you may want to use this type of network.

+- NAT: Network Address Translation allows the virtual machine to share the host machine's IP address.
+The VM can access the internet and other networks, but other devices cannot start communication with the VM itself.
+You may want to use this type of network when creating a VM that requires internet access to run scripts.
+- Bridged Adapter: This configuration connects the VM directly to the physical network, behaving like a separate machine on the network and possessing an independent IP address, which can be accessed by other network devices.
+This could be used to use the VM as a web server for the local network.
+- Internal Network: This configuration connects the VMs on an network in which they can communicate wit each other, but they are unable to communicate with the host and any external networks.
+This could be useful for creating an isolated networking testbed between several VMs.
+- Host-only network: This setup is an internal network with a connection to the host machine.
+This could be useful for running a local web server that requires a Linux-based OS and accessing the website on the host's browser.

+#### 5. For the USB configuration of the VM, explain the difference between USB 1.1, 2.0, and 3.0 controllers.

+- USB 1.1: This is an older USB standard with a maximum transfer rate of 12 Mbps.
+This could be useful for using legacy software and hardware with the VM.
+However, 12 Mbps is a major limitation for many applications.
+- USB 2.0: This is a popular standard with a maximum transfer rate of 480 Mbps.
+This is widely compatible and fast, which makes it a good option for applications that don't require blazing transmission speeds.
+- USB 3.0: This is a newer standard with a maximum transfer rate of 5 Gbps, making it very fast.
+Additionally, it is backwards compatible with USB 2.0 and 1.1 interfaces.
+This means that USB 3.0 is a great choice for fast and compatible data transmission.